 Arrive early.
 For international flights, it is recommended to arrive at least three hours early to account for long security and check-in lineups.
 In the case of a domestic flight, the recommended arrival time to the airport is 90 minutes prior to departure.
 Each airline has different cut-off times for gate and check-in points; ensure to confirm the minimum arrival times with your airline to avoid any surprises.
 Most airlines will not permit bags check-in less than 45 minutes to an hour before your flight leaves.
 This doesn’t apply to carry-on bags.

 Parking options.
 Parking at the airport can be very costly.
 If you have family or friends that live nearby, it might be a good idea to leave your vehicle at their house and use public transportation to the airport.
 Many hotels in the vicinity of the airport will also offer free parking for a week with an overnight stay.
 Shuttle services are normally available from the hotel to the terminal.
 On the plus side, this option can ease the stress caused by last minute packing and final checks.

 Baggage weight allowance.
 Confirm luggage and carry-on weight allowance with your airline and make sure to weigh your bags before leaving for the airport.
 If traveling as a group, some airlines may allow for sharing the weight amongst passengers.
 In some cases, it can be very advantageous to upgrade to business class or elite status to benefit from extra weight allowance.
 Sometimes, it can be considerably less expensive than paying the overweight bag charge at the ticket counter.

-Carefully review Transport Security Administration (TSA) rules.
+Carefully Review the Transport Security Administration (TSA) rules.
 Rules and regulations are often changing and being up to date on what is allowed and what is not allowed through TSA security checkpoints is primordial.

 - Liquids, gels, and creams are allowed in a 1-quart bag with a limitation of 100ml or less per item.
 This rule does not apply to medication and child/infant nourishment.